IntModifier/Explore2024_CODE1181LV/README.md

 # Explore2024_CODE1181LV
-Automate Building Your Hosts with REDFISH API
+Files related to my session 'Automate Building Your Hosts with REDFISH API' From VMware Explore 2024 Las Vegas